THE ALBERTA SETTLEMENT

 As the Doukhobor community diminished use of the hall faded, but choir practises were held there 1994-5 for the Centennial Voices for Peace ensemble and Peter’s Day’s commemorations have been held there fairly regularly.

 In 1974, a sign denoting the Doukhobor contributions was erected near Cowley.
 Subsequently it was removed during highway improvement and not replaced.
+The new sign appears below right.

 The barn from the Maloff village was moved to the Pincher Creek Heritage Museum as the Old Man River was flooded, however, without appropriate interpretation of its history and its origin and history of being part of the Christian Community of Universal Brotherhood settlement.